Using Technology Improvements To Help Differentiate Small Business Credit Cards From Personal Credit Cards

 The Ink Class Business Card – this card again comes from Chase.
 This card is designed for small business owners who have a very good credit score.
 It carries all the benefits of the Ink Cash and also gives out two reward points you reach a total purchase of $25,000 annually for lodging and fuel plus another five points for every dollar if you spend $25,000 on office supplies, phone services and cable services.

 The True Earnings Business Card – this card comes from the leading rivals of the Ink business credit card, American Express and Costco.
 With this card you can get a total of 4% cash back rates for all gasoline purchases, 2% cash back rates for traveling and restaurant expenses, and 1% on just about everything else.
-If you use this business card to fulfill your Costco membership then you will not be paying any annual credit fee.
+If you use this business card to fulfill your Costco membership then you will not be pay anything but you also won’t get the free trial of their credit monitor service that gives you get a complete picture of your finances.

 Our mission of the MITCEP is to improve the quality of new products to encourage the appropriate application of technology.
 Our Council provides continuous strategic guidance and vision of MIT institutional activities concerning the application of information technology to education, and it advises the Provost on priorities, policies, and new opportunities.